 A Form of Social Fraud

-While phishing scams attempt to trick you into sharing your personal and banking information through emails, vishing scams do so through phone calls that appear to be from legitimate employees from your bank.
-They will often already have your banking information and claim that fraudulent activity transpired in your account.
+While phishing scams attempt to trick you into sharing your personal or banking information through emails, vishing scams accomplish the same goal through phone calls that appear to be from legitimate sources.
+In the case of the vishing bank scam, the caller will often have your banking information already and claim that fraudulent activity transpired in your account.

-In order to remedy the situation, they claim that the “bank” requires you to transfer a sizable amount to a different bank account that has been opened under your name with the same bank, helping to keep your account in good standing.
+In order to keep your account in “good standing,” the caller claims that the bank requires you to transfer a sizable amount to a different bank account that has been opened under your name within the same institution.

 How One UK Woman Was Tricked

-British businesswoman Emma Watson is one such victim of a vishing scam as she got a phone call one day from people claiming to be employees from her bank, noting unusual transactions on her account.
-She says they spoke with someone who demonstrated professionalism as they carried our their scheme, which required her moving money into another account.
+British businesswoman Emma Watson is one such victim of a vishing scam.
+She received a phone call from someone claiming to be an employee of her bank, noting unusual transactions on her account.
+She spoke with someone who demonstrated professionalism as they carried out their scheme, which required her to move money into another account.

-Watson adds that these scammers are good with people as they are reassuring, saying that they know it’s a distressing time for her and they would help her through the process.
-She ended up losing £100,000 (more than $140,000) and authorities were only able to trace and return a small amount of this.
+Watson adds that the scammer was skilled at manipulating her, by offering empathy and helping to walk her through the process.
+She ended up losing £100,000 (more than $140,000) and authorities were only able to trace and return a small amount of the total loss.

 The Tell-Tale Signs of Vishing

-In addition to already having some of your personal and banking information which appears legitimate, con artists speak with a sense of urgency, which activates a part of your brain that influences you to potentially making poor decisions in order to solve the urgent problem.
-Scammers also use technology to trick you into believing the phone call is coming from somewhere else to make it appear legitimate.
+In addition to already having some of your personal and banking information on hand, con artists speak with a sense of urgency, which activates a part of your brain that influences decision making.
+The pressure and urgency can lead you to make poor decisions in order to solve the problem quickly.

 Fraudsters may also hold up your line at times, which means that even if you call your real bank to verify, the call will be redirected to their line.
-You should also pay attention to the background noise during a call as criminals use “noise” like CDs or software to make it seem like they’re in a call center.
+Pay attention to the background noise during a call as scammers often use audio effects like CDs or software to make it sound a call center atmosphere.

-Never, ever give out your personal information, bank account numbers or passwords.
+Never give out your personal information, bank account numbers, or your passwords.
 Letting any of this information slip will make it easier for fraudsters to access your account.
 Keep in mind that banks will never ask for your passwords or personal details.
 You should also keep a close eye on your bank account to ensure no fraudulent activity has happened.